DeviesDevelopment/blog/content/posts/2022-07-27_mitigating-primitive-obsession-in-asp.net-web-api.md

 This was a lot of work and added many lines of code, but now the readability to our project has improved quite a lot.
 The validation for ToothIdentifier is in one place instead of duplicating the code every time we needed to define a tooth with string as type.
-We got type safety, when ToothIdentifier is needed, we already now that it's validated.
+We got type safety, when ToothIdentifier is needed, we already know that it's validated.

-Error occurs now in the API space, that is earlier then before when the error could happen when getting the tooth information.
+Errors now occur in the API space.
+That is earlier than before when errors could happen when getting the tooth information.
 The API documentation is easier to understand and makes it possible for user to know how to make an request.